t-troebst/perfanno.nvim/README.md

     -- Automatically annotate files after :PerfLoadFlat and :PerfLoadCallGraph annotate_after_load = true,
+    -- Automatically annoate newly opened buffers if information is available annotate_on_open = true,

     -- Node type patterns used to find the function that surrounds the cursor ts_function_patterns = {